I Was a Foster Child

 - Only 26% were being cared for by a relative foster home (i.e., with relatives).

 - Foster care sets permanency goals for all foster children who enter the system.

-- 7% of foster children stay in the system 5 years or more
+- 7% of foster children stay in the system for 5 years or more.

 - The average age of a foster child is 9 years old.

-- 10% of foster children either fit into the "other" race or are multicultural
+- In terms of race, 10% of foster children fit into "other" or are multicultural.

-- The average yearly income of a working aged out foster child between ages 18 and 24 is $8000 a year
+- The average annual income of an employed aged-out foster child between the ages 18 and 24 is $8,000.

 If you can not locate a group home in your area to donate to, please leave me a comment at the bottom with the closest major city to you and I will let you know what group homes are in your area.